 8 They shall eat the flesh in that night, roasted with fire, and unleavened bread.
 They shall eat it with bitter herbs.

 In addition to the Passover lamb Jews also eat unleavened bread and bitter herbs seven days according to the commandment given by God.
-12:18 In the first month, on the fourteenth day of the month at evening, you shall eat unleavened bread, until the twenty first day of the month at evening.
+12:18 In the first month, on the fourteenth day of the month at evening, you shall eat unleavened bread, until the twenty-first day of the month at evening.

 Jesus was crucified and died in the late afternoon of Nisan 14th at the same time as the Jews slaughtered thousands of Easter lambs in the temple.
-The Jews rushed to get Jesus off the cross and with him the two crucified robbers before the sunset, as it was the day of preparation, and they should not remain there for the week Sabbath and the high sabbath and the first day of the unleavened bread feast.
+The Jews rushed to get Jesus off the cross and with him the two crucified robbers before the sunset, as it was the day of preparation, and they should not remain there for the weekly Sabbath and the high sabbath and the first day of the unleavened bread feast.

 Jesus and the disciples followed with the Jewish community instructions given by Moses concerning observances of the Passover feast.
 However, our Lord Jesus gave instructions for future memorial events, saying:

 1 Cor 11:23 … the Lord Jesus on the night in which he was betrayed took bread.
 24 When he had given thanks, he broke it, and said, “Take, eat.
 This is my body, which is broken for you.
 Do this in memory of me.”
-25 In the same way he also took the cup, after supper, saying, “This cup is the new covenant in my blood.
+25 In the same way, he also took the cup, after supper, saying, “This cup is the new covenant in my blood.
 Do this, as often as you drink, in memory of me.”
 26 For as often as you eat this bread and drink this cup, you proclaim the Lord’s death until he comes.

-Each time we enjoy a cup, we do it as a memorial of the Lord Jesus and for the New covenant in the blood of Jesus, proclaiming the death of the Lord.
+Each time we enjoy a cup, we do it as a memorial of the Lord Jesus and for the New Covenant in the blood of Jesus, proclaiming the death of the Lord.
 No more for commemoration of leaving Egypt, but because of the New covenant.

 The supper which Jesus and the disciples had was not the actual Pass over supper, but just a usual dinner one day before the actual pass over.